jokester/tidyj/README.md

 ### Threading

+All public APIs of `tidyj` are thread-safe.

-`tidyj` (and `libtidy` inside) cares little about thread switching: all code just run on caller thread, and do nothing after return.
+`libtidy` cares little about thread and concurrency stuff: all code just run on caller thread, and do nothing after return.
+Not all its APIs are thread safe.

-A consumer is expected to manage thread by themselves.
-We attempt to make Java API less thread-unsafe.
+We handle that in `tidyj`.

 ### Memory